 Moving valued equipment and the like to a more casual or even monetized platform killed the spirit of the game, these fans argue.

 Friedman thinks that they might be in for a rude awakening when it comes to Destiny 2 managed solely by Bungie.
 Anticipating a content drought for current fans, Friedman points out that this drought would coincide with metrics that reveal players who started Destiny 2 when it launched but quit shortly after have not restarted the game.

-This was even addressed during Activision earnings call in November 2018 wherein ATVI exec Coddy Johnson blamed Destiny 2’s performance for its financial results according to Polygon.
+This was even addressed during Activision earnings call in November 2018 wherein ATVI exec Coddy Johnson blamed Destiny 2’s performance for its financial results.

 Naturally, this didn’t sit well with the folks over at Bungie, with Destiny 2 game director Luke Smith responding that the dev was proud of the game it had made.

 Part of Friedman’s argument rests on the perception that Bungie might want to start fresh now that it is out from underneath Activision’s shackles.
 But the company has reaffirmed it’s commitment to the future of Destiny 2 as outlined in their plans for the game.

 Outside of that, it isn’t really know how long and how much support Destiny 2 will receive before Bungie inevitably moves on to something – and what no one exactly knows.

 Free from Activision, Bungie could make another Destiny title or even return to help Microsoft with more Halo games.
 The road ahead is pretty open for Bungie, even if the future for Destiny 2 fans is not that clear.